 Data in Vault 87's Chief Physicians Terminal, along with word from voice actor Wes Johnson, suggests Fawkes was female before becoming an asexual Super Mutant.

-Fallout New Vegas has two (formerly) female Nightkin super mutants, Lily and Tabitha, who have the same guttural voice as the other mutants.
+Fallout: New Vegas has two (formerly) female Nightkin super mutants, Lily and Tabitha, who have the same guttural voice as the other mutants.
+In addition, female characters wearing full helmeted NCR Ranger/Riot Gear Armor or Reinforced Combat Armor are nearly indistinguishable from males.

 Naoto Shirogane in Persona 4.
 With the twist that the party finds out when they show up to rescue her, rather than her rescuing them.